cairis-platform/cairis/docs/usergoals.rst

 Working with workbooks
 ----------------------

-CAIRIS includes two scripts, which can generate an Excel spreadsheet for eliciting user goals and contribution links from persona charactacteristics (cairis/bin/ug2wb.py), and generating a CAIRIS model from the completed spreadsheet which can be imported back into CAIRIS (cairis/bin/wb2ug.py).
+CAIRIS includes two scripts, which can generate an Excel spreadsheet for capturing user goals and contribution links from persona charactacteristics (cairis/bin/ug2wb.py), and generating a CAIRIS model from the completed spreadsheet (cairis/bin/wb2ug.py).

 When running ug2wb.py you need to indicate the user account, database and name of the XLSX file to be generated, i.e.